 - Easily block USBs, optical media, mobile devices, SD cards, and other removable media

 - Disable wireless connections through Bluetooth devices, infrared, and WiFi

 - Block employees from using scanners, printers, and cameras to steal sensitive data

-Monitor USB Activity for Suspicious and High-risk Behaviour
+Monitor File Activity for Suspicious and High-risk Behaviour

-AccessPatrol’s device control features include a USB activity monitor for increased visibility into high-risk data transfers.
+AccessPatrol’s device control features include a file and USB activity monitor for increased visibility into high-risk data transfers.

 - Receive real time email alerts when employees violate your endpoint security policies

-- USB file tracing features allow you to to see files that have been copied, created, deleted, or renamed on removable media devices
+- USB file tracing features allow you to see files that have been copied, created, deleted, or renamed on removable media devices

-- Review USB activity logs to trace data breaches back to their source
+- Review activity logs to trace data breaches back to their source

 AccessPatrol’s device control solutions give you the features you need to ensure data protection against portable devices.